-Limited liability companies
+Limited companies

-The most common form of business association is a limited liability company (Sw. aktiebolag or AB), where the share-holders are not personally liable for the obligations of the company.
-Limited liability companies are divided into public and private companies.
-Only public companies may issue shares or other securities to the public and have its shares listed on a stock exchange or a similar market place.
+The most common form of legal entity used for business purposes is a limited company (Sw. aktiebolag or AB), where the shareholders are not personally liable for the obligations of the company.
+Limited companies can be public or private.
+Only public companies may issue shares or other securities to the public and have their shares listed on a stock exchange or a similar regulated marketplace.

-A limited liability company is formed by one or more natural or legal persons.
-Since 1 August 2014, there are no longer any residency requirements in relation to the founders.
+A limited company is formed by one or more natural or legal persons.
+There are no residency requirements in relation to the founders.

 The founders must prepare and sign a deed of formation.
-The deed must be submitted for registration at the Swedish Companies Registration Office (the "Registration Office") within six months following which the company acquires the status of a legal entity.
-However, the most common method of starting a business through a Swedish limited liability company is by acquiring a so-called shelf company.
+The deed must be submitted for registration to the Swedish Companies Registration Office (the "SCRO") within six months, following which the company acquires the status of a legal entity.
+However, the most common method of starting a business through a Swedish limited company is by acquiring a so-called shelf company.

-The articles of association constitute the statutes of a Swedish limited liability company.
-The articles, which have to be registered with the Registration Office, must contain provisions on, inter alia, the company's name, share capital, number of board members and auditors, business object and financial year.
+The articles of association constitute the statutes of a Swedish limited company.
+The articles, which have to be registered with the SCRO, must as a minimum requirement, contain provisions on, inter alia, the company's name, share capital, number of board members and auditors, business object and financial year.